Ralerus/ePortfolio-OpenUI5/Tutorial.md

 ## 9. Add Segmented Buttons in the First Step

 In the first step, the user should be able to choose between three salutations: "None", "Mr." and "Ms."
-This use cases could be realized by a [SegmentedButton](https://openui5.hana.ondemand.com/api/sap.m.SegmentedButton).
+This use case could be realized by a [SegmentedButton](https://openui5.hana.ondemand.com/api/sap.m.SegmentedButton).
 As we want the user to explicitly choose a salutation we set the ```selectedItem``` attribute to "None".

 in **webapp/view/App.view.xml**